Network Protocol Fundamentals

 HyperText Transfer Protocol (HTTP)

-Hypertext Transfer Protocol (HTTP) is an application layer protocol.
-It is built on top of TCP and provides a higher level of abstraction that allow developers to focus on their applications rather than the details of TCP and IP packets.
+Hypertext Transfer Protocol (HTTP) is an application layer protocol built on top of TCP and provides a higher level of abstraction that allow developers to focus on their applications rather than the details of TCP and IP packets.
 Some common HTTP methods are PUT, GET, POST, and DELETE.

 • HTTP is a stateless protocol i.e. the client and server only maintain awareness of each other during the active connection.
 Once the connection is terminated, both parties forget about each other's existence.

-HTTP has several benefits that make it a popular choice for transmitting information over the web.
+HTTP has several benefits that make it a popular choice for transmitting information.
 It requires low memory and CPU usage.
 Additionally, it has the ability to report errors without closing connections, which can reduce network congestion.
 But HTTP is not equipped with encryption capabilities, so it may not be the most secure option for transmitting sensitive information.

 Hypertext Transfer Protocol Secure (HTTPS)

 Hypertext Transfer Protocol Secure (HTTPS) is a secured version of HTTP.
-Unlike HTTP, which transfers data in a plain text format, HTTPS transfers data in an encrypted format and protects it from interpretation or modification by hackers during the transfer of packets.
+Unlike HTTP, which transfers data in a plain text format, HTTPS transfers data in an encrypted format.
 It is often used when sensitive information like passwords and financial transactions is transmitted.
 But HTTPS may be slower than HTTP due to the overhead of the encryption and decryption process.

 File Transfer Protocol (FTP)